 Portfolio management is a decision process where a business’s list of active new products and R&D projects is constantly updated, reviewed and revised.
 In this process, new products are evaluated, selected and prioritised; existing products may be accelerated, killed or de-prioritised.
-There are tools available to support this process and Claire Farrukh gives an overview.
+There are tools available to support this process and Clare Farrukh gives an overview.

 Portfolio approaches and scoring methods for technology and project prioritisation

 The aim of portfolio management is to ensure that a sensible set of innovation projects is supported by the company, for example balancing risk against reward.

 Selecting a portfolio is in theory merely a question of optimising profitability within constraints of resources and timing.
 Well-proven mathematical techniques are available for doing this but, as several authors have observed they are seldom used in practice.

 There are two key reasons for this: